Trouble with “Tarzan”

 Some pretty real topics there, and if you’ve read any of those books, you know he leans in.

-However, while Disney clearly can’t be accused of subscribing to Burroughs’ worldview, as we have already seen, particularly in Pocahontas and The Hunchback of Notre Dame, they do present a corporate Barthesian myth that the best way to deal with problematic differences between people is to simply pretend they don’t exist.
+However, while Disney clearly can’t be accused of subscribing to Burroughs’ worldview, as we have already seen, particularly in Pocahontas and The Hunchback of Notre Dame, they do present a corporate Barthesian myth: the best way to deal with problematic differences between people is to simply pretend they don’t exist.
 And while this is certainly a step up from advocating the eradication of the other, “just look away” is a pretty poor lesson too.

-Part 7A: Down the Rabbit Hole
+Part 7A: The Wrong Rabbit Hole

 Part 7A Addendum A: Curious Curation